josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 kernel-core-5.14.12: 79,447,964
 ```

-The problem we are trying to solve now is how we can package our application so it can be easily installed on other machines, including all the dependencies.
+The problem we are trying to solve now is how we can package our application, so it can be easily installed on other machines, including all the dependencies.
 I will show you how to use setuptools for that.

 That's a lot to cover, so basic knowledge of Python is required.
-But even if you don't know much, the code is simple to follow and the boilerplate code is small.
+Even if you don't know much, the code is simple to follow, and the boilerplate code is small.

-I assume you already know what

 # Setup